YinJC/uk-tex-faq/FAQ-twooptarg.md

----
-layout: page
-title: More than one optional argument
+# More than one optional argument
----

 If you've already read
 ''[breaking the 9-argument limit](./FAQ-moren9.html)''.